-This Base Prospectus comprises a base prospectus for the purposes of Article 5.4 of Directive 2003/71/EC (as amended or superseded) (the "Prospectus Directive") and for the purpose of giving information with regard to the Trustee, the Bank and the Certificates which, according to the particular nature of the Trustee, the Bank and the Certificates, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Trustee and the Bank.
+This Base Prospectus comprises a base prospectus for the purposes of Article 8 of the UK Prospectus Regulation and for the purpose of giving information with regard to the Trustee, the Bank and the Certificates which, according to the particular nature of the Trustee, the Bank and the Certificates, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Trustee and the Bank.

-The Trustee and the Bank accept responsibility for the information contained in this Base Prospectus, the applicable Final Terms (as defined below) or (in the case of Exempt Certificates) the applicable Pricing Supplement (as defined below) for each Tranche of Certificates issued under the Programme and each declares that, having taken all reasonable care to ensure that such is the case, the information contained in this Base Prospectus is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.
+The Trustee and the Bank accept responsibility for the information contained in this Base Prospectus, the applicable Final Terms (as defined below) or (in the case of Exempt Certificates) the applicable Pricing Supplement (as defined below) for each Tranche of Certificates issued under the Programme.
+To the best of the knowledge of each of the Trustee and the Bank the information contained in this Base Prospectus is in accordance with the facts and this Base Prospectus does not omit anything likely to affect the import of such information.